-The folks over at Roar Ambition (great company name) have created a pre-workout supplement which contains natural ingredients that provide an energy boost and make muscle gains easier to attain.
+The folks over at Roar Ambition (great company name) have created a pre-workout supplement that contains natural ingredients that provide an energy boost and make muscle gains easier to attain.

 There’s a bunch of good and science-backed ingredients in this product, all of which help you to increase energy and focus when pumping.

 Furthermore, it’s only 5 calories per serving, so it’s great for those on dietary restrictions or weight loss diets.

 You can read all the dosages of each ingredient on the bottle, so you know exactly what you’re getting into and you can compare the doses with other products.

 For example, if you’re sensitive to caffeine, you can see exactly how much caffeine is in this compared to other products.

 4 Gauge reviewers will naturally disagree about things like taste, but we found the flavors to be very nice, especially considering that they use healthy natural plant-based sweeteners.

 4 Gauge Side Effects

 Admittedly, I found little to no side effects from using 4 Gauge, and looking at some other people’s 4 Gauge reviews, it seems like I’m not the only one who struggled to find any significant downsides to this supplement.